opengeospatial/HY_Features/section_7.md

 | Requirement |	[/req/hy_surfacehydrofeature/channelnetwork/channel.bedprofilelongitudinal]  (/req/hy_surfacehydrofeature/channelnetwork/channel.bedprofilelongitudinal) |

 ### 7.5.2	The Hydrographic Network model
-The Hydrographic Network model defines a logical network of water bodies which in its entirety realizes a logical catchment (Figure 35), usually as a network of linear  flowpathes realizing catchments connected to each other within a containing catchment that is realized by the entire network.
+The Hydrographic Network model defines a logical network of water bodies which in its entirety realizes a logical catchment (Figure 35), usually as a network of linear  flowpathes and/or water edges realizing catchments connected to each other within a containing catchment that is realized by the entire network.
 This allows to represent the network of ‘blue lines’, even if logically connected features may or may not be connected at the representation level.

 ![Figure 35: Hydrographic Network realizing the catchment (UML class diagram)](figs/fig35.png) Figure 35: Hydrographic Network realizing the catchment (UML class diagram, [/req/hy_surfacehydro/hydrographicnetwork/hydrographicnetwork] (/req/hy_hydrographicnetwork/hydrographicnetwork) )